Hunting down food deals in Las Vegas is one of my favorite ways to preserve my bankroll, and that starts with breakfast.

 Egghead at Aria: Found within Aria’s Proper Eats Food Hall, Egghead serves a selection of breakfast sandwiches for around $10.

-Easy Donuts at Aria: Also located within the Proper Eats Food Hall, Easy Donuts serves a selection of donuts, croissants, and breakfast sandwiches at a price point that won’t break the bank.
+Easy Donuts at Aria: Just outside the Proper Eats Food Hall, Easy Donuts serves a selection of donuts, croissants, and breakfast sandwiches at a price point that won’t break the bank.

-Bellagio Patisserie: Like the patisserie at Aria, Bellagio’s is among the most affordable spots to grab a cheap breakfast in a resort that caters to a higher-end clientele.
-Breakfast items like pastries, croissants, and crepes can be had at a relatively inexpensive price point.
+Bellagio Patisserie: Bellagio’s patisserie ranks as one of the most affordable options in a resort that caters to a higher-end clientele.
+Breakfast items like pastries, croissants, and crepes are all available.

-La Salsa Cantina at Planet Hollywood: Like Ocean One, La Salsa Cantina is found in the Miracle Mile Shops at Planet Hollywood and serves a number of cheap breakfast items with a Mexican twist, many of which for $10 or less.
+La Salsa Cantina at Planet Hollywood: Located in the Miracle Mile Shops at Planet Hollywood, La Salsa Cantina serves dishes with a Mexican twist, many priced at $15 or less.

-Among the deepest deals is their $4.79 breakfast that includes 2 eggs, choice of meat, southwest potatoes, and tortillas.
+Among the deepest deals is their $9.99 breakfast ($6.99 on weekdays) that includes 2 eggs, choice of meat, southwest potatoes, and tortillas.

-Adding to the value proposition, guests can add a bloody mary, mimosa, or a number of other “breakfast drinks” for just $4.95.
+Adding to the value proposition, guests can add a bloody mary, mimosa, or several other “breakfast drinks” for just $5.95.

 Blondies in the Miracle Mile Shops: Home to one of our favorite all-you-can-drink deals in Las Vegas, Blondies also offers a value-packed breakfast menu with most items priced at or below $15.
 Unique menu items include a big burrito, breakfast quesadilla, and breakfast tacos.